JS-Produksiyon/pulsar/README.md

 * **Windows:** 11, 10
 * **macOS:** Sonoma 14, Ventura 13, Monterey 12, Big Sur 11

 Since we don't need this application to run on Linux, we did not add that functionality.
-However, if you want to fork it and make it work there, be our Guest
+However, if you want to fork it and make it work there, be our Guest.

 ## Installation
-### Binary Releases
+### Compiled Releases
-~~You can find binary releases for Pulsar that work on Windows and MacOS by visiting the [Releases](releases/) page.~~ _Not yet; still testing._
+~~You can find compiled releases for Pulsar that work on Windows and MacOS by visiting the [Releases](releases/) page.~~ _Not yet; still testing._

 Download the latest release, unzip the file in a location of your choosing and run the enclosed executable.
 Pulsar does not need to be installed to be used.